in a historic district of Saumur between the river Loire and vineyards

 The first floor of the private wing is laid out in the following manner: a kitchen can be reached from the landing via a large glazed door.
 This resolutely modern universe creates a successful break from the rest of the rooms.
 This kitchen is bright courtesy of its large openings looking out over the courtyard.
 As in the study, one of said openings curves in keeping with the line of the building.
 Beams and joists have been left exposed.

-A door at the end of the kitchen opens into a dining room.
+A door at the end of the kitchen opens into a bedroom.
 Its floor is covered with strip pattern parquet flooring.
-A red marble fireplace, with floral motifs on the lintel, enhances one wall.
+A red marble fireplace enhances one wall.
 The light-coloured walls and the ceiling feature discreet gilded ornamentation, giving the room its noble appearance.
-Following on from the kitchen, a corridor delimits a night-time area, with a vast bedroom, a toilet, a dressing room and a bathroom, with a shower.
-The bedroom walls are decorated with panelling.
+Following on from the kitchen, a corridor delimits an area, with a vast dining room, a toilet, a dressing room and a bathroom, with a shower.
+The dining room walls are decorated with panelling.
 Its red marble fireplace is topped with a trumeau, adorned with motifs depicting foliage, ribbons and musical instruments.
 The floor is laid with strip pattern parquet flooring.